laanwj/adlmidi/README.md

 * It is possible to select instruments from the full selection of banks by sending Bank LSB controller changes, if enabled with `-bs`.
 * CMake-based build system instead of separate makefiles.
+* More extensive 256-color support.
+Instrument colors in the visualization come from the whole set of 256 colors.

 This fork breaks the following: